Close

 Epidemiologists, statisticians, physicians and oncologists, public health specialists and others with a direct interest in applied cancer survival analysis, and particularly those working in a cancer registry.

 We do not insist that you have a qualification in statistics, but some experience is essential for you to take full advantage of the statistical components of the course.
-All practical sessions will use Stata, so some experience of Stata should be considered essential.
+All practical sessions will use Stata, so some experience with Stata would be advisable.
 Free online video tutorials are available on the Stata website to introduce the basic functionality.

 The applied public health elements of the course will be accessible and relevant to all groups.